stefanpenner/ember-app-kit/README.md

 First, run `npm install -g ember-cli` to install Ember CLI.
 Now, on top of your existing EAK project, run `ember init`.
-Ember CLI will begin to migrate your project, showing you a diff of its overrides as it goes along.
-If you need to edit one, press the 'e' key.
+Ember CLI will then migrate your project, showing you a diff of its overrides, and letting you edit them, as it goes along.

 ### Ember Init Overrides

 * tests/.jshintrc
   * Let ember-cli overwrite this.
 * app/index.html
-    * Managing vendor assets is now handled via the Brocfile.
-Let ember-cli overwrite this file.
+    * Since managing vendor assets is now handled via the Brocfile, you should let ember-cli overwrite this file.
 * app/app.js
-  * Ember Configuration is now handled in `config/`
+  * Ember Configuration is now handled in the `config` directory.
 * app/router.js
-  * Router's location is now handled via environment configuration.
+  * The Router's location is now handled via environment configuration.
     Change this to ENV.locationType.
 * app/routes/index.js
   * This will attempt to replace your Index Route with a stub.
 Usually,